Recommended For CyberKnife Treatment

 – Cyberknife vs Gamma Knife – What is the difference?

-Gamma knife is used specifically to treat tumors of the neck, head, and brain, whereas Cyberknife treatment can be used for other parts of the body as well.
+Gamma knife is used specifically to treat tumors of the neck, head, and brain, while Cyberknife treatment can be used for other parts of the body as well.

 – Is Cyberknife treatment painful?